idw111/use-google-spreadsheet/README.md

 ## usage

+1. Configure Google Cloud Console to get API key for Google Sheets API (API_KEY)
-1. Create a google spreadsheet
+2. Create a google spreadsheet

     - Insert keys in the first row
     - Insert values after first row

-2. Publish the spreadsheet to web (File > Publish to Web)
+3. Publish the spreadsheet to web (File > Publish to Web)
-3. Use the share url to fetch the data (File > Share)
+4. Use the share url to fetch the data (File > Share)
-4. You'll fetch the spreadsheet as the following
+5. You'll fetch the spreadsheet as the following

 ![spreadsheet](https://user-images.githubusercontent.com/445464/72701147-aacbc880-3b91-11ea-81c5-d75c5c476f31.png)